 Work in Progress

-My current article drafts focus on compersion; emotions and the organisation of mind; value pluralism and the idea of a planned life; the ethics of fantasy; forgiveness under oppression; and social roles and subjectivity.
+My current article drafts focus on 'letting go' of blame; compersion; emotion and narrative (focusing on grief); emotions and the organisation of mind; value pluralism and the idea of a planned life; forgiveness under oppression; and social roles and subjectivity.

 I am writing a chapter for an edited volume on ethics and self-constitution.